Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 What's the farmer's routine for the Almabtrieb?

-The cows are milked the night before and the headgear with bells are prepared for the next day.
+The cows are milked the night before, and the headgear with bells is prepared for the next day.
 The night before the downward cattle drive is known as the Gru-Nacht (Gru-night).
 The farmers get up at about 3-4 am to set up every single cow with the decoration.
 Each family has about 20 cows on average and about 4–5 people, with children included, that help the cows move on the way down.
-Sticks are used to direct the cows and the usual cow whisper talk.
-The cattle walk starts at dawn and most reach the next main village at noon time, from where they will continue to the nearby farms.
+Sticks are used to direct the cows, and the usual cow whisper talk.
+The cattle walk starts at dawn, and most reach the next main village at noontime, from where they will continue to the nearby farms.

 Why is Almabtrieb celebrated?